cerdem12/MEMMAL/README.md

 1. Follow the SPARCED installation steps and start your docker container.
 2. Download the MEMMAL folders here and upload "input_files and jupyter_notebooks" to the above container.
 Notice that you will be replacing default SPARCED folders.
+3. (Optional) Install MOBILE and run it to obtain your favorite associations list.
+A list that is studided in our work is provided [here](xxx).
-3. Upload the MOBILE produced files (associations list and data files) into the input_files folder.
+4. Upload the MOBILE produced files (associations list and data files) into the input_files folder.
-4. Run:
+5. Run:
     - `enlargeModel` notebook
     - `createModel_o4a` notebook
     - `runModel` notebook